curl/curl/docs/URL-SYNTAX.md

 security risk.

-URLs for IMAP, POP3 and SMTP also support *login options* as part of the userinfo field.
-They're provided as a semicolon after the password and then the options.
+URLs for IMAP, POP3 and SMTP also support *login options* as part of the userinfo field. they are provided as a semicolon after the password and then the options.

 ## Hostname